How did your last project go?

 Ask the right questions

 There are three kinds of questions you should be asking: quantitative, qualitative, and subjective.
-You can use any number of whiteboarding apps to set them down for everyone to see.
+You can use a whiteboarding app to set them down for everyone to see.

 - Did we meet our deadlines?